NaniBM/NaniBM/README.md

 <div align="center"><br /><img src="./images/Spock.gif" width="250"/><br /></div>
 <br />
-Welcome to my profile!
 I am a full stack software developer and biomedical engineering student.
 I aspire to become a great programmer and be able to create interesting and useful applications that help improve the health of all species.
 <br />
 <br />